bgonzalezbustamante/local-gov-indicators/README.md

 ## Metadata and Preservation

-This data is stored with version control on a GitHub repository.
+This data set is stored with version control on a GitHub repository.
 Furthermore, a Digital Object Identifier is provided by Zenodo.
 The structure of the repository is detailed below.

 WIP